r-papso/pynet/README.md

 ### _Neural network layers and activation functions_

 Implementation of neural network layers and activation functions are included in the [pynet.nn](./pynet/nn) namespace.
 The namespace contains basic layer and activation function implementations and can be extended by implementing the [Module](./pynet/nn/abstract.py) abstract class.
-List of layers and activation functions included in the Pynet package:
+List of layers and activation functions included in the Pynet library:

 - Fully connected layer (Linear) [[link]](./pynet/nn/linear.py)
 - Sequential module (container for other modules) [[link]](./pynet/nn/sequential.py)